pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 ## Conclusion

 Launching the new [Docker Build provider] marks a significant milestone in modernizing container management for developers.
-The new package, which contains the `docker_build.`Image` resource reflects our commitment to innovation and user-centric development.
+The new package, which contains the `docker_build.Image` resource reflects our commitment to innovation and user-centric development.
 By incorporating the latest [BuildKit] technology, the Docker Build provider supports the newest features, enhances multi-architecture builds, and improves caching strategies.
 Moreover, its integration with [Docker Build Cloud](https://www.docker.com/products/build-cloud/) underscores our dedication to providing a cutting-edge toolset for developers.
 This launch is a testament to our ongoing efforts to modernize and improve how developers build images.

 Check out our [documentation](https://www.pulumi.com/registry/packages/docker-build/) for more details on utilizing the Docker Build provider.